rubrik-devops/ruby-bits/README.md

-    -a, --assure [string]            String to set in SET operation (in case of --sla, it's the SLA Name) --sizerange low,high         Assure SLA based on VM VMDK sizes in Gigabyte (low,high) --os string,string           Assure SLA based on OS type --odb                        On demand backup of --client or --infile --dr                         Instant Recovery of --client
+    -a, --assure [string]            String to set in SET operation (in case of --sla, it's the SLA Name) --sizerange low,high         Assure SLA based on VM VMDK sizes in Gigabyte (low,high) --os string,string           Assure SLA based on OS type --dr                         Instant Recovery of --client
-        --drcsv                      Instant Recovery of a csv of clients -s                               Startup VM before vMotion (Defaults to After) --short                      Only perform the source side tasks and ODB -i, --infile [string]            Path to CSV file to run drcsv/odb against -t, --threads [string]           Number of simultaneous migrations --sla                        Perform and SLA Operation (used with --get or --assure or --odb) --list                       Audit SLA configuration (used with --sla)
+        --drcsv                      Instant Recovery of a csv of clients -s                               Startup VM before vMotion (Defaults to After) --short                      Only perform the source side tasks and ODB -i, --infile [string]            Path to CSV file to run drcsv/odb against -t, --threads [string]           Number of simultaneous migrations --sla [string]               Perform and SLA Operation used with --odb and livemount/unmount --odb                        On demand backup of --client or --infile --livemount                  Perform livemount of SLA Domain
+        --unmount                    Perform umount of SLA Domain
+        --list                       Audit SLA configuration (used with --sla)

 Report options: